 After booking your appointment online, you will receive a confirmation email for the date and time of your vaccine.
 Please review and complete the documents and forms listed on the main Health and Counselling Services website prior to coming in for your appointment.

-You can also book a COVID-19 vaccine appointment through one of Ottawa Public Health’s drop-in clinics.
+You can also book a COVID-19 booster vaccine appointment through one of Ottawa Public Health’s community clinics.

 Please Note: It is important that you only register in one timeslot for your vaccine appointment.
 If you have accidentally booked a vaccine appointment on multiple days/times, please call Health and Counseling Services (613-520-6674) to cancel your appointment.
 This is to ensure that the spot can be reopened to another individual.